How to Quiet Your Noisy Refrigerator In 8 Easy Steps

 Creating an alcove for the refrigerator traps noises and limits transfer to other areas of your kitchen.
 But be mindful of ventilation needs.

-Soundproof Behind the Refrigerator
+Soundproof Wall Behind the Fridge

 If the rear of your fridge faces an open room, soundproofing the wall behind the appliance is very effective: